NZMSA/2021-introduction-to-general-software-development/git/README.md

 ![Create new repository](images/1.png)

+1.2 Fill out the basic repository details for your project.
+You can select 'Add a README file', this will initialzie your repository with a markdown file used to document and describe your project.

 ![Create new repository](images/2.png)

 1.2 This is your git repository (think of it as your project folder and every changes in this folder will be tracked by git).

-Right now as you can see the only file in your repository is a README.md file used to document and describe your project.
+Right now as you can see the only file in your repository is a README.md, which is displayed by default when you visit any repositories on GitHub.

 ![Create new repository](images/3.png)

+# Making our first commit

+1.3 Let's map